 Tourism is defined as the activities of persons identified as visitors.
-A visitor is someone who is making a visit to a main destination outside his/her usual environment for less than a year for any main purpose [including] holidays, leisure and recreation, business, health, education or other purposes….This scope is much wider than the traditional perception of tourists, which included only those travelling for leisure.
+A visitor is someone who is making a visit to the main destination outside his/her usual environment for less than a year for any main purpose [including] holidays, leisure and recreation, business, health, education or other purposes….This scope is much wider than the traditional perception of tourists, which included only those traveling for leisure.
 [UNWTO statistics Guidelines: 2010]

 The following are positive impacts of tourism to Botswana:

-- It promotes the development of remote areas by encouraging the provision of services such as roads, airports, hotels etc. The Maun-Nata road was developed as a way of promoting tourism.
+- It promotes the development of remote areas by encouraging the provision of services such as roads, airports, hotels, etc. The Maun-Nata road was developed as a way of promoting tourism.
 Both the Kasane and Maun airports were developed to promote tourism.

 - It is a source of foreign exchange.
 In 1989 tourism brought P107.9 million in foreign exchange.
 The latest estimation shows that the tourism industry contributes about P 271.8 million per annum to the Gross Domestic Product.